justinlboyer/avalanche/README.md

 If you are interested in contributing please do!
 ## Contents
  + Cookbook.tex - documentation of the data cleaning process
+ + ModelRegBiNumAv.R - Builds all models for ensemble forecast
+ + EnsembleAllModels.R - Creates ensemble forecast
+    -Requires:
+      +ensembleBestLam.R
+      +ensembleRRFit.rda
+      +ensembleLasBestLam.R
+      +ensembleLasso.rda
+      +ensembleLinear.rda
+      +ensembleLogistic.rda
+ + EnsembleRR_app.R - Script for a shiny app that loads models, then based on user input reports the probability of an avalanche occuring
+     -Requires:
+      +ensembleBestLam.R
+      +ensembleRRFit.rda
+      +ensembleLasBestLam.R
+      +ensembleLasso.rda
+      +ensembleLinear.rda
+      +ensembleLogistic.rda
+ + EnsembleForecastAccuracy.R - The accuracy of the ensemble forecast models

+ Required Files:
+ + loadData.R - script loads data set, first cleaning
+ + subsetCCB.R - subsets data by caught, cleaned and buried only used in data analysis
+ + subsetDates.R - subsets and oraganizes data by dates (required by pretty much everything)
+ + subsetIK.R - subsets data by injured and killed, only used in data analysis
+ + subsetNumAv_Dates.R - subsets and organizes the data by number of avalanches that occured (required by all models and apps)
+ + windLouisMeadow080716.csv - dataset containing wind information, procured August 7, 2016
+ + altaGuardWeather080716.csv - dataset of weather from alta guard procured August 7, 2016
+ + avalanches_raw.csv - dataset containing all avalanche data procured August 7, 2016
+ + dataAnalysis.R - somewhat deprecated, but rough premliminary analysis of data
+ + downloadCurrentWU.R - a script to pull down the weather conditions at alta, not started
+ + avalanche.Rproj - workspace, might be usefull?

  + ModelReg.R - script containing different regession models
  + NOAA_DATA_documentation.pdf - self explantory

+ + checkAccRidReg.R - script for checking accuracy of ridge regession model (needs rrfun.R)
+ + rrfun.R - script needed by checkACCRidReg.R, builds model from training set

- + NoZAv_app.R - Shiny app that produces a model with all observations containing 0 avalanches removed, depends on:
+ + ~~NoZAv_app.R - Shiny app that produces a model with all observations containing 0 avalanches removed, depends on:
     -NoZee.bestlam.R - the best lambda
     -NoZrr.fit_PSSTTW.rda - the saved model
     -NoZrr.fit_PSSTTWA.rda - the saved model with the addition of aspect
  + Original_app.r - the template all other shiny apps were built off
  + ZeAvEqAv.R - script that compares different regression models when 3/4 of the observations contain 0 avalanches (this was a decision on my part, conservatively arguing that 3 out of 4 days we should observe at least one avalanche.
-Need to come back to and use poisson process to model more accurately)'''
+Need to come back to and use poisson process to model more accurately)'''~~

- + altaGuardWeather080716.csv - dataset of weather from alta guard procured August 7, 2016
- + app.R - shint app that uses ridge regession model with all observations
+ + ~~app.R - shiny app that uses ridge regession model with all observations~~

- + avalanche.Rproj - workspace, might be usefull?
- + avalanches_raw.csv - dataset containing all avalanche data procured August 7, 2016
- + checkAccRidReg.R - script for checking accuracy of ridge regession model (needs rrfun.R)
- + dataAnalysis.R - somewhat deprecated, but rough premliminary analysis of data
- + downloadCurrentWU.R - a script to pull down the weather conditions at alta, not started
- + loadData.R - script loads data set, first cleaning
- + mostZrr.bestlam.R - best lambda from ZeAvEqAv.R (some0Av_app.R needs this file)
+ + ~~mostZrr.bestlam.R - best lambda from ZeAvEqAv.R (some0Av_app.R needs this file)~~
- + mostZrr.fit_PSSTWA.rda - model from ZeAvEqAv.R (some0Av_app.R needs this file)
+ + ~~mostZrr.fit_PSSTWA.rda - model from ZeAvEqAv.R (some0Av_app.R needs this file)~~

- + rrfun.R - script needed by checkACCRidReg.R, builds model from training set
- + some0Av_app.R - shiny app that predicts number of avalanches: currently running at justinlboyer.shinyapps.io/avalanche/
+ + ~~some0Av_app.R - shiny app that predicts number of avalanches: currently running at justinlboyer.shinyapps.io/avalanche/~~
- + subsetCCB.R - subsets data by caught, cleaned and buried only used in data analysis
- + subsetDates.R - subsets and oraganizes data by dates (required by pretty much everything)
- + subsetIK.R - subsets data by injured and killed, only used in data analysis
- + subsetNumAv_Dates.R - subsets and organizes the data by number of avalanches that occured (required by all models and apps)
- + windLouisMeadow080716.csv - dataset containing wind information, procured August 7, 2016

  ##Building model
  - Required files: